-Don't hand over a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
-As a rule, your good faith deposit belongs to you, not the seller up until the sale is final.
-Your earnest money is to be used for your expenses closing; some FSBO sellers might not know this.
-Find an attorney or other neutral party who is able to hang on to the funds or put them in a trust account until you close.
-Should your sale fall through, the contract with the seller should indicate where the earnest money should go.
+Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
+As a rule, your earnest money belongs to you, not to the seller until closing.
+Any earnest money is to go toward your expenses upon closing; your individual seller may not understand this.
+Find an attorney or other neutral person who can hold the funds or place them in a trust account until you close.
+The disposition of earnest money, if your home purchase fails, should be documented in the contract with your seller.